|Posting Title:||Information Management Officer, P3|

 |Job Code Title:||INFORMATION MANAGEMENT OFFICER|

-• Provides advisory services on recordkeeping practices include: needs and business process analysis; organization and maintenance of UN information assets; records preservation and disposition; and information management policies and procedures, with an emphasis on technological applications.
+• Provides advisory services on information management and recordkeeping policies and practices including: needs and business process analysis; organization and maintenance of UN information assets; search, accessibility and security classification; records preservation and disposition; and information management policies and procedures, with an emphasis on

-• Researches, analyses and evaluates new applications of information technology to archives and records management and makes recommendations for their deployment.
+• Researches, analyses and evaluates the development of new information management services and new applications of information technology to information management, data management, web publishing, and archives and records management and makes recommendations for their deployment.

-• Participates in record-keeping improvement projects, contributing to feasibility studies, systems analysis, design, development and implementation and in the evaluation and testing of record-keeping application improvements and new systems; provides user support.
+• Participates in information management and record-keeping improvement projects, contributing to feasibility studies, systems analysis, design, development and implementation and in the evaluation and testing of information and recordkeeping application improvements and new systems; provides user support.

-• Develops training materials and user manuals; trains staff in use of the recordkeeping system assigned.
+• Develops training materials and user manuals; trains staff in use of the information management or recordkeeping services or systems assigned.

 • Manages records accession and disposition functions by applying the life-cycle concept to information assets, including appraisal by liaising with records-originating offices regarding the transfer and/or disposal of their records; assures that retention schedules, registration and physical aspects of records transfers meet established standards; oversees space management and commercial storage contracts; supervises General Service staff in implementing related tasks; and performs records appraisal.

-• Performs and supervises reference functions by advising internal and external users about records holdings and accessibility; maintaining communications with other information management networks and records and archives specialists; supervising retrieval and reproduction activities of General Service staff.
+• Performs and supervises reference functions by advising internal and external users about information, document, data and records holdings and accessibility; maintaining communications with other information management networks and records and archives specialists; supervising retrieval and reproduction activities of General Service staff.

-• Maintains access and declassification standards by liaising with records-originating offices/offices of interest regarding access to security-classified materials and implements access and declassification determinations.
+• Maintains access and declassification standards by liaising with offices which produce information regarding access to security-classified materials and implements access and declassification determinations.

 • Participates in developing client outreach strategies and in their implementation.
 Conducts programmes of outreach and user education to improve client use of desktop information resources; uses judgement of relevant institutional needs to develop presentations appropriate to client audience; develops publicity materials to facilitate outreach.